dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0901.md

 What's important to take away from this chapter is that React is always tinkering with ways to make React apps faster.

-Behind the scenes of a lot of this work is the way that React itself works—specifically, its reconciliation algorithm called Fiber.
+Behind the scenes of a lot of this work is the way that React itself works — specifically, its reconciliation algorithm called Fiber.

 Fiber